Cybernix-Phoenix-NSEC/LVC_cheat_sheet_day3/README.md

 About This repository contains the cheat sheet for the Day 3 session of Git-Learning Version Control.
 Fork it and you are good to go 💻 !<br><br>

 :pushpin:
- **M**arkdown is a lightweight markup language for creating formatted text using a plain-text.
-Markdown is a markup language, it permits us to write using an easy-to-read, easy-to-write plain text format, then, convert it to structurally valid HTML.The syntax is really simple.
-If you know how to compose a hashtag or make an emoticon, you can use Markdown.
+ **M**arkdown is a scripting language that is very lightweight.
+It is used to format plain text to a respective design.
+Markdowns are rapidly used in content writing in some blog post web sites.
+It converts some plain text to the desired format in HTML.
+The simplicity and easy to understand is making the markdown more popular.
+It takes all the text from the markdown file and converts to HTML through a markdown app.If you know how to compose a hashtag or make an emoticon, you can use Markdown.
 <br><br>

 ## Why Markdown is important :interrobang: